NOAA-PSL/ufs-arctic-workflow/ocn_prep/README.md

 based on RTOFS input datasets found in the HAFS test case repositories.
 It has currently been tested for 2020-08-25, single forecast cycle run.

-NOTE: This is setup to run on Hera.
-If you are on another system, check `run_init.sh` for correct file locations.

 # How to run
-1. Copy all files to your local working directory
+1. Copy MOM6 mesh files from (Hera): `/scratch2/BMC/gsienkf/Kristin.Barton/files/ufs_arctic_development/ocn_prep/fix` into the repositories's `fix` directory
-2. Edit the initial parameters in the `run_init.sh` file
+2. Edit the initial parameters in the `run_init.sh` file for your system/account
 3. Run: `./run_init.sh`

 # Repository information